Anti-Static and Safety Precautions

 The most important rules to remember about anti-static precautions are the following:

-Another option is to use anti-static gloves when handling delicate electronic components.
+Another alternative to an anti-static wrist strap is to use anti-static gloves when handling delicate electronic components.
 (Thanks for reminding me about that, Jeremy.)
+They also will help prevent minor cuts and scrapes from working in the tight confines of the computer case.

-When possible, try to avoid working in carpeted areas.
+When at all possible, try to avoid working in carpeted areas.
 Walking on carpeting greatly increases static buildup within your body.

 Always grasp a metal part of the computer chassis with your bare hand before you touch anything inside.
 Do this even if you are wearing an anti-static wristband.
 The idea is to equalize the voltage between your body and the equipment you're working on to reduce the chances of static arcing.